31-4 record with 2 BCS bowl victories in 3 year OSU career

 LeBron gives me the C’mon man look.
 Then we share a laugh.

 LBJ: He played basketball in high school too.

 MT: Yeah, I’m not talking about basketball.
 I’m speaking of the athlete he is now compared to the athlete you were at that same stage physically.

 LBJ: Right, right, right.
 I see what you are saying.
 You are definitely right about that.

 MT: Are you two cool like what’s being reported?

 LBJ: Not like that.
 I’ve been down there a few times and met him but I don’t have him on speed dial or nothing like that.
 I’m an open guy though.
 Somebody needs help?
 If Terrelle is one of those guys who may need help one day?
 I have no problem giving advice.

-If Pryor does in fact enter the supplemental draft, he will have to work as hard as ever to keep playing quarterback (which is crazy to even fathom considering his obvious skill).
-He’s a superior athlete, has a great arm, can run like the wind and has won big guiding one of the premier football programs.
+If Pryor does in fact enter the supplemental draft, he will have to work as hard as ever to keep playing quarterback (which is crazy to even fathom considering his obvious skill set).
+He’s a superior athlete, has a great arm, can run like the wind and has won big gams guiding one of the premier college football programs.
 He needs (just like any other young qb) to get in the film room and study his butt off or he will become the latest Black quarterback to be forced out from center.
 Maturity is the priority Terrelle and if you’re smart the piece I linked above spells it all out (the movie Juice is the metaphor below):

 When you enter the league there will be no quarterback that has ever played in the NFL with your physical skills.